 App Engine crash and system logs provide information on why the application failed to launch or perform as intended.
 You can find further debugging information in the Endpoints log.

-In the Google Cloud Platform Console, SSH into your virtual machine.
+In the Google Cloud Console, SSH into your virtual machine.
 See connecting to an instance for more information.

 Use a text viewer such as